Asthriona/no-zip-or-mov-domains/README.md

 # No Zip or Mov Domains!

-No Zip or Mov Domains! is a Chrome extension that detects and highlights links to .zip and .move files on the current domain.
+No Zip or Mov Domains! is a Chrome extension that detects and highlights links to .zip and .move domains names.

 ## Installation